fabcoins-dot-info/fabcoins.info/docs/setting-up-your-environment.md

 #### Preview Small Text Changes

-Simple text changes can be previewed live on bitcoin.org.
+Simple text changes can be previewed live on fabcoins.info.
 You only need to click anywhere on the page and hold your mouse button for one second.
 You'll then be able to edit the page just like a document.
 Changes will be lost as soon as the page is refreshed.